 Sample Smart Contract

-One of the most important benefits about a smart contract is that it is executed on a public blockchain and shared ledger.
-This means that two parties who would not ordinarily trust each other can at least agree on the current state of the public ledger.
-As long as the majority of the network participants are in agreement as to the current state then smart contracts executed on that network should also be fully trusted.
+One of the essential benefits of a smart contract is that it executes on a public blockchain and shared ledger.
+That means two parties who may not ordinarily trust each other can agree on the current state of the public ledger.

-We can take a look at an example when a smart contract could help with something called an OTC (Over the Counter) derivative transaction.
-These are usually transactions that are entered into by two participants who agree to the terms of the trade.
-Unlike with a central clearing house that acts as a third party to a trade, OTC transactions are direct and have no clearinghouse.
+A smart contract could help OTC (Over the Counter) derivative transactions.
+OTCs are typically transactions entered into by two participants who agree to the terms of a trade.
+Unlike a central clearing house that acts as a third party to a trade, OTC transactions are direct and have no clearing house.

-These are trades that are usually done by large institutions in the financial markets.
-They will settle the terms of the OTC agreement subject to certain conditions being met.
-The OTC agreement will be on written down in a legal agreement that both parties will have access to.
-Hence, it should be clear from the agreement who should pay whom on particular trade outcomes.
+Large institutions in the financial markets usually create these trades.
+They settle the terms of the OTC agreement subject to certain conditions being met.
+The OTC agreement is written in a legal agreement that both parties can access.
+Hence, the terms should clarify who pays whom and when on particular trade outcomes.

-Yet, there is still scope for misunderstanding and disagreement between the parties.
-For example, there could be a misinterpretation of particular clauses (that lawyers will fight for) or there will be a disagreement between whether the trade has met the external conditions required.
+However, traditional OTCs still have the scope for misunderstanding and disagreement between the parties.
+For example, there could be a misinterpretation of particular clauses (that lawyers will fight for) or a dispute about whether the trade has met the required external conditions.

-With a smart contract, however, there is only one contract that has been written in code and upon deployment is immutable (cannot be changed).
-The smart contract will execute the code precisely as has been intended and there can be no misinterpretation of the terms.
-By nature of the execution of the contract, both parties are beholden to it.
+With a smart contract, however, only one contract is written into the code, and upon deployment, the contract is immutable.
+It will execute the smart contract code precisely as intended, and the terms cannot be misinterpreted.
+By nature of the execution of the smart contract, both parties are accountable to the agreement.

-Furthermore, it is not up to the parties to decide whether the factors that trigger the OTC payout have been reached.
-It is determined solely by whether the conditions coded into the smart contract have been met.
-If the price of the share has reached a certain level then the condition has been met and the smart contract will execute the IF condition.
+Furthermore, the parties cannot influence whether the factors triggering the OTC payout are reached.
+It is determined only by whether the conditions coded into the smart contract are met.
+The contract will execute if the share price reaches a predetermined level coded into the contract.

-Apart from just confirming the outcome of the trade, the Smart contract can also facilitate the movement of funds from the losing party to the winning party.
-The Smart contract will execute the payment on the blockchain.
-Hence, it would act as a decentralised quasi clearinghouse.
-Both parties will initialise the transaction with the required starting balance of collateral staked on the trade.
+Apart from simply confirming the outcome of the trade, the Smart contract also facilitates the movement of funds from the losing party to the winning party.
+In addition, the contract executes the payment on the blockchain, acting as a decentralised virtual clearinghouse.
+Both parties will initialise transactions with the required starting balance of collateral staked on the trade.